rkimmi/freshandfruity.gallery-draft/README.md

 `git push origin branchname`.

 #### Step five
-check that changes have made it to github. when ready, create a new pull request to merge `yourbranchname` with `master`.
+check that changes have made it to github. when ready, create a 'new pull request' to merge `yourbranch` with `master`.

 assign your partner to review your request, don't merge your own request! also leave a nice note.